The Community Partners Loan Pool (CPLP) provides qualified home buyers with down payment assistance:

 Home buyers(s) must allow enough time (usually more than 60 days) for the CPLP Member to evaluate their readiness to purchase a home, provide home buyer education and counseling, collect documents and review the home inspections.

-Finally, potential buyers must contact a CPLP Member to develop a home ownership readiness plan for education and counseling before signing a sales contract on a property.
+NOTE: Potential buyers should contact a CPLP Member as soon as possible to develop a home ownership readiness plan and to review CPLP housing quality standards for existing homes before they sign a sales contract on a property.

 Member Responsibilities and Fees: